cmaldon/flappy-game/README.md

 # flappy-game
 ----
-Game created using HTML5 and JavaScript.
+Browser game web page created using HTML5 and JavaScript.

 -----------------